 Below are some suggestions for activities to support students in making arguments in writing informed by Listenwise debate stories.

-Once they have gathered information, pair students and ask them to take opposing sides on a particular argument.
+Once they have gathered information, pair students and ask them to take opposing sides on a particular debate and argue orally, either in person or via video chat if working remotely.
 After they have listened to the same story, ask them to write down their positions and read them to each other.
 Then they can take turns arguing their positions, trying to persuade each other by citing reasons and evidence from the story.
-They might argue, for instance, about whether asking Alexa for homework help is beneficial or harmful to students, or whether wearing a hat can signify intolerance.
+They might argue, for instance, about whether social media companies should do more to stop bullying, or if there should be universal basic income.
 Then they can switch partners and argue the opposite position.
-They can then make notes about what they learned from their oral debates that they can use in their written arguments.
+They can make notes about what they learned from their oral debates that they can use in their written arguments.